 Is there Internet available for Guests?

-Free Wi-Fi is available in the Old and New Chalet, Kanderlodge and Sunneblick.
-The Campsite and the Tower do not have a direct Wi-Fi connection.
+Free Wi-Fi is available in the Old and New Chalet, Kanderlodge Sunneblick and Tower.
+The Campsite has a wifi access point around the office.

 What is the cancellation policy on KISC activities?

 We have lots of groups wishing to do activities, and once an activity is booked, we have to turn away other Scouts.
 To encourage realistic activity bookings, we charge a cancellation fee for changes or cancellations within 7 days notice.
 This fee is 50% of the cost of the activity per person, or CHF 5.- per person, whichever is larger.
 Changes or cancellations within 48 hours before the start of the activity will not be refunded.